Zadpo/carousel/README.md

 If you were to use third-party tools to complete this challenge, what would you use?
 Write a sentence or two describing your reasoning.

+If I were to use third-party tools to complete this challenge, I might consider using a library like jQuery or a framework like React. jQuery would make it easier to select and manipulate the DOM elements, while React would allow me to create a reusable component with more complex behavior and state management.
+However, for a simple carousel like this, vanilla JavaScript is sufficient and avoids the overhead of loading and using third-party tools.

 ## Guidelines

 - All code should be written in ES6 JavaScript.